matze/wastebin/README.md

     $ docker run -e WASTEBIN_DATABASE_PATH=/data/state.db -v /path/for/storage:/data quxfoo/wastebin:latest

-**NOTE**: The image is based on scratch which means it neither comes with a shell nor is `TMPDIR` set.
-If database migrations fail with an extended sqlite error code 6410, pass `TMPDIR` pointing to a location, sqlite can use to write.
+**NOTE**: The image is based on scratch which means it neither comes with a shell nor with `TMPDIR` being set.
+If database migrations fail with an extended sqlite error code 6410, pass `TMPDIR` pointing to a location, sqlite can write to.

 ## Usage